-When you are comparing the network capabilities of both the providers, network latency plays a major part.
-When you are working with the business with visitors from a particular geographic location, latency is important.
+When you are comparing the network capabilities of both providers, network latency plays a major part.
+When you are working with a business with visitors from a particular geographic location, latency is important.
 For example, if you have a website in Frankfurt and more than 90% of your customers are from Germany, you will benefit from placing the site on a server in Germany rather than placing it in Asia or the United States.
 This can make a difference of about 2 seconds.
-It includes other factors as well like TTFB, DNS, etc. Both, the AWS and Google Cloud, have multiple locations across the globe for you to choose from.
+It includes other factors as well, like TTFB, DNS, etc. Both AWS and Google Cloud have multiple locations across the globe for you to choose from.

-Both providers have a different approach for billing.
+Both providers have different approaches to billing.
 Both of them also have a very complicated way of doing it.
 You can try checking out their monthly calculators:

 Calculating this monthly amount is not an easy task.
-There are tools like Cloudability and reOptimize that are built entirely for helping you better understand your bills.
+There are tools like Cloudability and reOptimize that are built entirely to help you better understand your bills.
 Google Cloud Platform uses its BigQuery tool for providing estimated exports.
-AWS has a dashboard providing insights to your bill.
-However, both of the cloud platforms are working their best to reduce costs and making billing easier.
+AWS has a dashboard providing insights into your bill.
+However, both of the cloud platforms are working their best to reduce costs and make billing easier.

-In September 2017, AWS announced per second billing.
-This works great for clients who are working on spinning up new instances and carry out a large amount of work in a short duration.
-After this, Google Cloud also launched the per second billing.
-This just shows the intense competition between the two where they are simultaneously launching new products.
+In September 2017, AWS announced per-second billing.
+This works great for clients who are working on spinning up new instances and carrying out a large amount of work in a short duration.
+After this, Google Cloud also launched per-second billing.
+This just shows the intense competition between the two, where they are simultaneously launching new products.

-Google Cloud uses Committed Use Discounts to all the customers of Compute Engine.
+Google Cloud uses Committed Use Discounts for all the customers of Compute Engine.
 So basically, in return for discounted prices, you have to buy the committed use contracts.
-After analysis, it was found that on using the 1 year standard RI of AWS vs the 1 year committed use discount of Google, the Google’s environment cost 28 percent less than AWS.
-The 3 year program for both the discount types led to 35 percent less cost in Google environment as opposed to the AWS.
+After analysis, it was found that on using the 1 year standard RI of AWS vs the 1-year committed use discount of Google, Google’s environment cost 28 percent less than AWS.
+The 3-year program for both the discount types led to 35 percent less cost in the Google environment as opposed to the AWS.

-Both, the AWS and Google Cloud, have multiple community forums and documentation that can help you understand their services for free.
+Both AWS and Google Cloud have multiple community forums and documentation that can help you understand their services for free.

 For Google, there are 3 levels of support available - Silver, Gold, and Platinum.
 The cheapest plan is the Silver one starting at $150/month.
 The Gold plan starts at $400/month.
-You will also be charged a product usage fee of minimum 9% which will decrease as your spend increases.
+You will also be charged a product usage fee of a minimum of 9%, which will decrease as your spending increases.

 AWS provides 4 levels of support - Basic, Developer, Business, and Enterprise.
 The cheapest paid plan is the developer starting at $29 per month of 3% of your monthly usage.
-The Business plan starts at $100 per month along with 10% of product usage fees which will also decrease as the spend increases.
+The Business plan starts at $100 per month, along with 10% of product usage fees which will also decrease as the spending increases.

 When it comes to monthly uptime percentage, both have SLAs providing at least 99.95%.
-For staying up to date with the incidents, you need to subscribe to their status page.
-However, both the providers have delayed updating their status dashboards.
+To stay up to date with the incidents, you need to subscribe to their status page.
+However, both providers have delayed updating their status dashboards.

 With AWS, you have the advantage of having different machines within multiple availability zones per region.
 On the Google Cloud, the same machine per region might have all your instances.
-However, with Google Cloud you have the ability of live migrating the virtual machines which allow addressing issues like patching, updating and repairing without worrying about the machine reboots.
+However, with Google Cloud, you have the ability to live migrate the virtual machines, which allows addressing issues like patching, updating and repairing without worrying about the machine reboots.

-In the Clutch’s Second Annual Cloud Computing Survey, it was found that about 70% of professionals felt secure storing their data in the cloud than on their previous, on-premises legacy systems.
+In Clutch’s Second Annual Cloud Computing Survey, it was found that about 70% of professionals felt more secure storing their data in the cloud than on their previous, on-premises legacy systems.